-Ground Reflections provides consultation, mitigation and monitoring solutions for electromagnetic interference (EMI) and exposure (EME) issues in facilities, networks and environments, and consultations for new technology deployments.
-We also have a mission to promote awareness about electromagnetic compatibility (EMC) issues on emerging infrastructures.
+Ground Reflections provides consultation, mitigation and monitoring solutions for power quality, energy management, and electromagnetic interference (EMI) issues in facilities, networks and environments.
+We also have a mission to promote awareness about electromagnetic compatibility (EMC) on emerging infrastructures.

 Preparing our infrastructures for the future